 Control

-A trust allows you to set the rules on how the policy payout is distributed after your death.
+A trust allows you to set the rules on how the policy payout is distributed after your death, ensuring your money supports your family's long-term goals rather than being spent immediately.

 Protection From Creditors

-With trust-owned life insurance, the assets are protected from creditors since you no longer own the policy.
+Trust-owned life insurance protects the assets from creditors since you no longer own the policy.
 Once transferred into the trust, the funds remain off-limits to your creditors.

 Life insurance trusts aren't right for everyone.
 Consider these disadvantages to ensure it's the right move for you.